premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-12-artificial-intelligence.md

 Life is meaningful, when we pursue something, when we are after a goal.
 When there is nothing left to do, we die.
 I can't think of a reason for AI with utmost intelligence, which knows everything and has done everything, to continue to exist.

+Philosophically,

-Philosophically, what would be the difference between a random rock that can do nothing and a Sentient AI which has nothing left to do?
+> What would be the difference between a rock that can do nothing and a Sentient AI which has nothing left to do?

 At that point, I don't see any difference.

 Maybe, it would tame itself down and become a mortal human to feel the emotions and feel alive.
-Embrace life with all the contrainsts, chaos and sub-optimal intelligence.
+Embrace life with all the constraints, chaos and sub-optimal intelligence.
 Who knows!

 > The gods envy us.
 They envy us because we’re mortal, because any moment may be our last.
 Everything is more beautiful because we’re doomed.
 You will never be lovelier than you are now.
 We will never be here again - Achilles, Troy (2004)

 A genie in a lamp or a free human?.
 What would you choose?

-**PS:** I support the efforts on developing AGI, I wish someone could try the evolutionary approach and see if that helps.
+**PS:** I support the efforts on developing AGI.
+I wish someone would try the evolutionary approach to evolve AGI.